junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/2025-03-11-SPN-Glimpses-1-4.md

 <br>

-It takes time, really long time to find the pieces together.
+It takes time, a really long time, to find the pieces together.

-But what is time, when time is not a dimension.
+But what is time, when time is not a dimension?

-When time, can also be torn apart, like everything else, in this dimension.
+When time, can also be torn apart, like everything else in here.

 Words are difficult to find, with characters and syllables.

-Mind and body and grace and existence.
+Mind and body and grace and existence alike.

-Which is the right place, for which piece of puzzle, floating by.
+Which is the right place, for which piece of the puzzle, floating by.

-Woven, with the pain and bitter and guilt and penance.
+Woven, with pain and bitterness and guilt and penance.

-Kneading, into every fabric.
+Kneaded, into every fabric.

 Every fabric of the dimension.

-Of my existence.
+Every fabric of one existence.

-Who is building me up this time?
+*Who is building me up this time?*

-Not God.
-Me.
+*Not God.
+Me.*

-I'm putting me together.
+*I'm putting me together.*

-But, then, Theseus's Ship,
+*But, then, Theseus's Ship,*

-Who am I?
+*Who am I?*

 <br>